fbpx

 1. APPLY FOR YOUR UNIQUE STUDENT IDENTIFIER

-2. COMPLETE AN APPLICATION FORM
+2. COMPLETE AN EXPRESSION OF INTEREST (EOI) FORM

-Complete and submit an online application form.
+Complete and submit an online EOI form.

 3. WE WILL CONTACT YOU WITHIN 5 BUSINESS DAYS